 You’re voting for more than a candidate

-Every race on the ballot deserves attention, but a few are exceptionally important because they may involve not only who’ll do the job, but how local political campaigns will be conducted in the future.
+Every race on the ballot deserves attention, but a few here and in neighboring Burnet County are exceptionally important because they may involve not only who’ll do the job, but how local political campaigns will be conducted in the future.

-There is a deep and serious divide in the Burnet County Republican Party; while personalities may be part of it, the central issue is whether those in public office and party officers should be involved in competitive primary election campaigns by making endorsements, organizing candidate slates or campaigning for favored candidates.
+There is a deep and serious divide in area Republican politics; while personalities may be part of it, the central issue is whether those in public office and party officers should be involved in competitive primary election campaigns by making endorsements, organizing candidate slates or campaigning for favored candidates.

 Proponents correctly argue that neither Texas law nor state party rules prevent them from doing so.
 Additionally, they point out that elected officials may be particularly knowledgeable about the abilities and performance of other elected officials whose work entwines with their own.
 For example, the District Attorney may know more than the general public about the effectiveness of the Sheriff or a District Judge about the District Clerk.

 Others, including the publisher of this newspaper, look at the endorsements by District Attorney Wiley "Sonny” McAfee as perfect examples of why elected officials should attend to their own duties and stay out of the races of other Republicans.
-Although McAfee is doing a superb job as DA, he’s as qualified to make an endorsement in the County Judge’s race as George Clooney is to tell us who should be President.
+Although McAfee is doing a superb job as DA, he is no more qualified to make an endorsement in the Burnet County Judge’s race as George Clooney is to tell us who should be President.
 So why has he jumped into the middle of a very contentious election with all four feet?

-We don’t know – except that he may feel indebted to Johnnie B. Rogers, a lobbyist who was also a member of the Texas Republican Party’s Executive Committee when he organized support for McAfee and a ticket of other primary candidates in 2012.
-Rogers’ wife, of course, is Linda Rogers, then chair of the Burnet County Republican party; now candidate for Burnet County Judge.
+We don’t know – except he may feel indebted to Johnnie B. Rogers, a lobbyist who was also a member of the Texas Republican Party’s Executive Committee when he organized support for McAfee and a ticket of other primary candidates in 2012.
+Rogers’ wife, of course, is Linda Rogers, who was then chair of the Burnet County Republican Party and now is a candidate for Burnet County Judge.

-Arguments that crime fighting is a key qualification for County Judge are reduced to hot wind when the facts are that this judge doesn’t hear felony criminal cases and 34 percent of the county budget is already designated for public safety, an amount not readily increased without raising taxes.
-Of course, there is also the point that all three Burnet County Judge candidates support law enforcement and – probably – are also in favor of world peace.
+Arguments that crime fighting is a key qualification for county judge are reduced to hot wind when the facts are that this judge doesn’t hear felony criminal cases and 34 percent of Burnet County’s budget is already designated for public safety, an amount not readily increased without raising taxes.
+Of course, there’s also the point that all three Burnet County Judge candidates support law enforcement and – probably – are also in favor of world peace.